-New York: Houghton Mifflin Company, 1994.
-First Edition, Thirteenth Printing.
+Santa Barbara, CA: Capra Press, 1979.
+First Edition, First Printing.
 Hardcover.
-Octavo, 378 pages; VG/VG; spine is black with silver lettering; dust jacket is in a mylar covering; has price uncut '$22.95', has minor rubbing on both covers and minimal shelf wear at the top and bottom of the spine; binding and pages clear; illustrated endpapers; inscribed by Jim Lovell on the title page.
+Octavo, 126 pages; VG/VG; spine is white with black lettering; dust jacket is in a mylar covering; has price uncut '$8.95', has minor wear on the top and bottom edges; binding has minor wear at the top and bottom of the spine; pages clear; signed by the author on the limitation page; shelved Lit Bio.
+Dupont.

 Offered by Second Story Books.